visgl/luma.gl/docs/api-reference/webgl/texture.md

 If an application wants to store the texture at a certain resolution or in a certain format, it can request the resolution and format with `internalFormat`.
 WebGL will choose an internal representation with least the internal component sizes, and exactly the component types shown for that format, although it may not match exactly.

-WebGL2 adds sized internal formats which enables the application to request specific components sizes and types (float and integer formats).
+WebGL 2 adds sized internal formats which enables the application to request specific components sizes and types (float and integer formats).
 While sized formats offer more control, unsized formats do give the GPU freedom to select the most performant internal representation.